marisa-edgar/capstone-planning/README.md

 * 1:15: back from lunch
 * 2:20: finish contacting orgs
 * 3:05: researching potentially switching to python with no API
+* 3:58: watching videos on Python for todo list applications and social media